-At IBL, this Thanksgiving month, we give thanks to God for our brothers and sisters in Christ who partner with us financially and in faithful prayer support.
-Please continue partnering with us each month, by looking for an updated Prayer Guide the first Tuesday of the month.
+In this Christmas season, we give thanks to God for your faithful prayer support.
+Please continue partnering with us each month, by looking for an updated Prayer Guide the first week of each month.

 Several years ago I wrote a book on decision-making in the local church, in which I addressed how to know when to be decisive.
 Many leaders struggle with discerning when they should make a unilateral decision versus when to pause and listen to the views of other members of the leadership team.
 The question becomes, “is this a situation that requires me to lead unilaterally, or is it better to allow others’ perspectives to shape and guide the final outcome?”